breatheco-de/content/src/content/lesson/making-code-amazingly-readable.md

 **Increased risk of errors:** If code is difficult to read and understand, it is more likely that errors or bugs will be introduced as the code is modified or updated.
 These errors can cause the program to malfunction, leading to lost productivity and potentially lost revenue.

-## Tips you can follow to improve the code's readability
+## Tips you can follow to improve the code readability

 In this lesson, we will go over a few tips you can follow to improve the readability of your code.